-How To: Create the ArcSDE log file tables as global temporary tables in Oracle
+How To: Create log file tables in an enterprise geodatabase as global temporary tables in Oracle

 The sde_row_ids of the selected set are written to these tables for later use by the application.
 This allows for faster analysis and processing of information.

-Occasionally, rows in these tables can become orphaned.
-For example, if the client application shuts down abnormally, rows in these tables will become orphaned, requiring the database administrator (DBA) to manually remove the data.
+Occasionally, rows in these tables can become detached.
+For example, if the client application shuts down abnormally, rows in these tables will become detached, requiring the database administrator (DBA) to manually remove the data.

-To avoid manual clean up of these tables, the DBA or SDE administrator may choose to re-create these tables as global temporary tables.
+To avoid manual clean up of these tables, the DBA or Enterprise Geodatabase administrator may choose to re-create these tables as global temporary tables.

 Since log file information is only available for the duration of a session, using global temporary tables can offer the following advantages:

 - Immediate removal of the session's rows when the session terminates

 Additionally, these segments and their indexes are created in the temporary tablespace.
 Thus not impacting the backup and recovery process.

 Global temporary tables do not support or maintain Oracle table statistics, therefore, it is very important to verify Oracle's ability to perform dynamic sampling is enabled for the instance.